 South Sudan: The Other Side of the Coin

 Want to know what it is like to get a head start financially as a country?
-Ask South Sudan, a country that gained independence and three quarters of the former Sudan’s oil production in 2011.
+Ask South Sudan, a country that gained independence and three-quarters of former Sudan’s oil production in 2011.
 The gains did not come easy.
 The battle for independence left many dead and concluded with Sudan saying it wouldn’t allow South Sudan’s oil to pass through its country.
 Sudan’s strategy eventually backfired when it realized it needed dollars and effectively access to the big oil business coming from South Sudan.

 South Sudan’s oil business has bred much-needed ancillary investment in the country, specifically infrastructure and services.
-If you were to make a short stop at local lounge or restaurant frequented by foreigners in Ethiopia’s capital, Addis Ababa, you’re almost guaranteed to meet one who is on a short layover enroute to South Sudan’s capital, Jubba.
+If you were to make a short stop at local lounge or restaurant frequented by foreigners in Ethiopia’s capital, Addis Ababa, you’re almost guaranteed to meet one who is on a short layover en route to South Sudan’s capital, Jubba.
 The new country, especially its new capital, is starved of electricity, roads, railways, and housing after the civil war completely decimated what little existed before.
-Surrounded by four of the world’s fastest growing economies, this infrastructure is imperative in order for South Sudan to enjoy the benefits of its location.
+Surrounded by four of the world’s fastest-growing economies, this infrastructure is imperative in order for South Sudan to enjoy the benefits of its location.

 Services, including warehousing, transport and logistics, just barely meet the basic needs of this emerging economy.
-Investment in these services are attractive primarily for the oil sector they support, but also for the larger role that South Sudan will play as it integrates into the larger East African region.
+Investment in these services is attractive primarily for the oil sector they support, but also for the larger role that South Sudan will play as it integrates into the larger East African region.

 Financial and business services are also quite sub-par at the moment.
-If traveling to South Sudan, best you carry dollars because the financial system, particularly its internal infrastructure and connection to the international banking system, is just gaining its footing.
+If travelling to South Sudan, best you carry dollars because the financial system, particularly its internal infrastructure and connection to the international banking system, is just gaining its footing.

 While the needs of South Sudan suggest a place that many tourists may still avoid, its investment opportunities are rich and plentiful.
-From oil and gas services, to construction materials, and fast moving consumer goods, there is a need for private investment.
+From oil and gas services to construction materials, and fast moving consumer goods, there is a need for private investment.
 Additionally, the government openly states its pro-business mindset and works adamantly to translate such talk into law.

 While Sudan and South Sudan are both struggling to find their way after the civil war, South Sudan currently has a leg up on attracting foreign investors.
-Still, as both countries are in a new infant stage post-conflict, the ink on their post-conflict story lines has yet to dry.
+Still, as both countries are in a new infant stage post-conflict, the ink on their post-conflict storylines has yet to dry.